 I use this as a scuff cover & recolor agent.
-You will need to choose the right color for your leather, but I have found the black to be a great investment.
+You will need to choose the right color for your project, but I have found the black to be a great investment.
 It doesn't need to be exact, just close.
 This product is from a UK based company and is designed for absorbent leathers.
 Color goes on light and adheres to the worn areas.
 Not waxy, heavy, or shiny.
 Restores faded and dry leather color but should be finished with a leather protectant to seal in the color.
-Great for restoring vintage Coach bags.
-If you have your own leather protectant cream and micro cloths, use this link to purchase just the recoloring balm.
+If you have your own leather protectant cream and micro cloths, use the link on the left to purchase just the recoloring balm.
 Comes with applicator sponges.
-Not for re-dying leather.
+Great for restoring vintage Coach bags!

 Blackrock Leather Conditioner

 This conditioner is so nice on most leathers.
 Leaves it moisturized with a semi-gloss sheen.
 Great for conditioning leather Vintage Coach bags, leather shoes, straps, & trims.
 I recommend this as an alternative to Dr. Martens Wonder Balm, which isn't good for use on most leathers.
 Not for use on suede, nubuck, or patent leathers.

 Weiman Leather Wipes

-This is my first step in prepping bags for photos or rehab.
-Easily cleans any superficial stuff, shines, and conditions.
+This is my first step in prepping most leather items for photos or rehab.
+Easily cleans any superficial stuff + shines, and conditions.
 A must have for any reseller dealing with leather bags, shoes, even leather clothing.
 If your bag has no major wear and just needs a quick condition, refresh them with a wipe down.
-If you are lazy at rehabbing your leathers, this is the perfect no fuss, convenient cleaning product you need.
-Not for use on suede.
+If you are lazy at rehabbing your leathers, this is the perfect no fuss, convenient cleaning product you need in your tool kit.
+Not for use on suedes.